About Harmful Bacteria

 - Combined sewer systems overload during rainstorms and discharge raw sewage and polluted run-off from streets into local waterways, including beach areas (see the Combined Sewer Overflows fact sheet on the IDEM Fact Sheets page)

 - Boaters improperly manage human waste

 - Septic systems malfunction

 Beach water can also become contaminated by untreated storm water run-off from cities and rural areas.
-During rainfalls, snow melts, and other types of precipitation, fecal waste from pets, wildlife, and farm animals—which carries bacteria, viruses, and parasites—may be washed into nearby storm drains.
+During rainfalls, snow melts, and other types of precipitation events, the fecal waste from pets, wildlife, and farm animals—which carries bacteria, viruses, and parasites—may be washed into nearby storm drains.
 Once this pollution has entered the sewer system, it is discharged usually untreated into waterways.
-Bacteria levels in beach water may rise, and high bacteria levels can lead to more beach contamination advisories and closures.
-During drier weather, broken pipes or connections to sanitary disposal systems may also contribute pathogens to storm drains.
+Bacteria and pathogen levels in beach water may increase, and high bacteria levels can lead to more beach contamination advisories and closures.
+During drier weather, broken pipes or connections to poorly-maintained sanitary disposal systems may also contribute pathogens to storm drains.